An Afternoon of Laughter, Learning, and Support at MABC’s Afternoon Tea

-Despite the touch and go Liverpool weather, nothing could dampen the spirits at our recent MABC Afternoon Tea, where supporters, researchers, and friends came together for a joyous afternoon in aid of blood cancer patients.
+Despite the ‘touch and go’ Liverpool weather, nothing could dampen the spirits at our recent MABC Afternoon Tea event, where supporters, researchers, and friends came together for a joyous afternoon in aid of blood cancer patients in the region.

 The event was brilliantly (and hilariously) hosted by BBC Radio Merseyside legend and MABC Patron, Roger Phillips, who brought humour and charm — even if he was a little puzzled by some of the raffle prizes. (“A Sanctuary Spa set?
 You mean we’re not giving away a full spa day?”)

-We held another exciting raffle for a beautiful £600 necklace, this DMR Cloud Nine Silver 0.18cts Cut Diamond Pendant was generously donated by David M Robinson and helped us tremendously in raising additional funds!
+We also held an exciting raffle for a beautiful £600 necklace, the DMR Cloud Nine Silver 0.18cts Cut Diamond Pendant was generously donated by David M Robinson and helped us tremendously in raising additional funds!

 And between the laughter, there was real inspiration.

-Abigail Clarke, a PhD student whose pioneering research is co-funded by MABC and North West Cancer Research, shared her incredible lab work cutting and analysing genes to better understand patient outcomes.
+Abigail Clark, a PhD student whose pioneering research is co-funded by MABC and North West Cancer Research, shared her incredible lab work of gene editing and analysis to better understand outcomes in patients with chronic lymphocytic leukemia (CLL).

 Together, the event reflected everything MABC stands for: community, compassion, and commitment to better care for blood cancer patients.